Microsoft OPC Publisher

 Note: When a specific node underneath DataSetWriter defines OpcPublishingInterval (or Timespan),

-its value will overwrite publishing interval for the specified node.
+its value will overwrite publishing interval and potentially split the data set writer into more than one subscription.

 DataSetKeyFrameCount No Integer null The optional number of messages until a key frame is inserted.